ajna-finance/ajna-core/tests/README.md

 ```bash
 make test-invariant MT=invariant SCENARIO=inactive-pool
 ```
-To test invariants for an ERC20 auctioned pool with thousands of lenders and borrowers:
+To test invariants for an ERC20 auctioned pool with 200 lenders and 500 borrowers:
 ```bash
 make test-erc20-panic-exit SCENARIO=panic-exit
 ```